Handy Cross roundabout: Roads served

 The M40 meets the roundabout numbered as junction 4, temporarily dropping to dual two lane through the junction.
 The A404 road is dual-carriageway on both sides of the junction, although only the section south into Berkshire has primary status.
 The northern part goes on into High Wycombe town centre as a non-primary A-road.
 The only other classified road to meet the roundabout is the A4010 which leads on through the suburb of Cressex and on to Aylesbury.
 The other two roads are unclassified, one being the original road to Marlow and the other for access to residential areas of High Wycombe.

 Layout

 The junction is a roundabout interchange with the M40 uninterrupted.
-The motorway is on a north-east to south-west gradient between Stokenchurch and Loudwater.
+The motorway is on a north-west to south-east gradient between Stokenchurch and Loudwater.
 The roundabout is oval shaped, with the motorway off-centre.
 The northern half of the roundabout is bisected by a cross link which bypasses the A4010, the minor road to Wycombe and the A404 north, allowing easier interchange from the M40 London-bound to the A404 south.
 To the south-west of the roundabout, a slip-road allows traffic on the A404 northbound to reach the M40 towards Oxford uninterrupted, it passes beneath the road to Marlow Bottom in-between.